Things to Do in San Francisco - page 4

 The three-storied exterior of the house is characterized by its circular tower and elaborately decorated wooden gables.
 The interior is luxurious, all 11,500 square feet of it, including a ballroom, parlor, and dining room most modern San Franciscans can only dream about.
 It was named a ‘national treasure’ by the National Trust for Historic Preservation.
 Docent-led tours describe the history of the building as well as the family who once inhabited it.

-Thespians in search of inspiring theatre and moving performances don’t have to travel to New York City.
+Thespians in search of inspiring theater and moving performances don’t have to travel to New York City.
 That’s because places like the San Francisco Playhouse are bringing high-quality work to Bay Area streets.
 This cozy theater offers visitors an intimate space to witness compelling (and sometimes quirky) productions like “Ideation” and “Tree”.
 And perhaps best of all, this local spot is free of pretension.

 - Things to do in California